keredson/recipes/Spaghetti Meat Sauce.md

 Notes
 ----
 QFC has the tomatoes online w/ free shipping @ $4/each if you order > $35.
+They came via FedEx individually bubble wrapped as if there were glass.
+It was very weird.

 Charles said he liked this more than Rao's. 🎉